 If your organization already has a QMS in place that is certified to ISO 9001, what does it take to add AS9100?
 Once again, the key difference between the two is simply that AS9100 has additional requirements specific to aerospace.

-Before scheduling an AS9100 audit, a good place to start is with our AS9100:2016 Gap Analysis Worksheet.
+Before scheduling an AS9100 audit, a good place to start is by viewing our webinar: Bridging the Gap Between ISO 9001 and AS9100 or by downloading our AS9100 Gap Analysis Guide.
 Smithers created this checklist to help our clients identify significant gaps in their transition to the AS9100:2016 standard.
 This AS9100 requirements checklist is not meant to be an all-inclusive tool, but it's a helpful resource guide and a great place to get started.
 Contact us today with questions, or to get started with AS9100 or ISO 9001 certification.